As Egyptian tourism recovers, tour guides mobilise for better conditions

 Ibrahim has been a tour guide since 1991.
 He says that, back then, tour guides were already at the mercy of big agencies and companies that seldom respect the minimum wage stipulated by law.
 “They never paid me the official minimum wage, and if I complained they would replace me with someone else who would accept working for such low wages,” he says.
 (We have changed his name at his request.)

-While often praised by visitors who enjoy his knowledgeable, history-rich tours, Ibrahim, like other tour guides, is often unable to work independently of the major agencies and set their own prices.
+While often praised by visitors who enjoy his knowledgeable, history-rich tours, Ibrahim, like other tour guides, is often unable to work independently of the major agencies and set his own prices.

 Farouk Thabet, the tour guide who filed the case that resulted in the court victory that allows guides to elect their council, says that “the absence of an elected board has led to a loss of access to any privileges and gains from tourism developments in Egypt.”